-On 27 April 2021, the Group has decided to cease its operations in Australia (""Australia segment"") due to the outbreak of COVID-19 pandemic, the principal activities of the Australia segment are adult education and training business.
-Accordingly, the cessation of Australia segment is presented as a discontinued operation in the consolidated financial statements of the Group for the year ended 31 December 2021 with the comparatives for the corresponding year of 2020 be restated to conform with the current year's presentation.
+On 27 April 2021, the Group has decided to cease its operations in Australia ("Australia segment") due to the outbreak of COVID-19 pandemic, the principal activities of the Australia segment are adult education and training business.
+Accordingly, the cessation of Australia segment is presented as a discontinued operation in the consolidated financial statements of the Group for the year ended 31 December 2021.